kehantan/labbook/docs/cell_culture/trypsinise.rst

     * For T25 flask I usually use around 500 uL, while for T75 flask I usually use around 1 ml.

 #.
 Remove PBS.
 #.
-Dispense TrypLE.
+Add TrypLE.

     * There are no fix volume, main purpose is to detach the cells from the culture flask.
 Add enough volume to cover all the cells.
-    * For T25 flask I usually use around 600 uL, while for T75 flask I usually use around 1 mL
+    * For T25 flask I usually use around 600 uL, while for T75 flask I usually use around 1 mL.

 #.
 Incubate the culture flask for about 3 to 5 mins, but don't incubate for more than 10 mins.